-Today we are going to show you how to fix the flashing screen issue when you just upgraded to Windows 10 or update your Windows 10 build with the latest patches.
-This is a really annoying thing and we want to share the information on how to fix this problem.
+Today we are going to show how to fix the flashing screen issue if you just upgraded to Windows 10 or update your Windows 10 build with the latest patches.
+This is an annoying thing and we want to share the information on how to fix it.

-Blinking screen issue in Windows 10 may appear due to incompatible applications, a problem with the video card or incorrect graphic drivers.
-Of course, the source of blinking can be poor contact between the cable connecting the video card and the monitor, or hardware problems with the GPU, but these are quite rare reasons.
+The desktop flashing on Windows 10 may appear due to incompatible applications.
+Sometimes, the screen flickering happens because of a problem with the video card, or incorrect graphic drivers.
+Of course, the source of blinking can be poor contact between the cable connecting the video card and the monitor.
+Another possible cause is hardware problems with the GPU.
+However, both are quite rare.

-First of all, you need to understand what exactly is causing the problem—a specific application or video card (or its driver).
+First of all, you need to understand what exactly causes the problem—a specific application, display, or video card (or its driver).
 Microsoft recommends checking if the Task Manager is flashing in this case.
-Based on this, you will understand whether you need to deal with a specific application, video card driver or some system service (settings).
+Based on this, you will understand whether you need to deal with a specific application, display driver or video card driver, or some system service (settings).

 To start the Task Manager, press the key combination Ctrl+Shift+Esc.

 If you don’t see the blink problem in the Task Manager, the problem is most likely caused by a third-party application.
 If you see a screen blinking in the Task Manager, the problem is probably related to the video adapter drivers or system settings.
 To fix the problems follow the solutions below.

 The outdated or corrupted display driver also could be the reason.
 First of all, try to download and install the latest version for your video driver from the hardware manufacturer site.
 It is recommended to uninstall the previous version of the video driver at first).